OpenTechSchool/python-data-intro/core/notebook.md

 This will run *myprogram.py* and load the output into a Notebook cell.

+## IPython Notebook Directory

+When IPython Notebook starts up it prints a line like this:

+    [NotebookApp] Serving notebooks from /home/gus/workshops

+This is the directory that it was started from, and it's the working directory so if you type a line like `%run "myprogram.py"` it will look for the file "myprogram.py" in that directory.

+It can be helpful to make sure this directory is the directory where you plan to keep files related to your work - otherwise you have to type the complete path to the file each time so Python can find it.

+Installers like 'Anaconda' will add IPython Notebook to your system path, which means you can run it from any working directory.
+If you open a command line terminal and `cd` to the directory you want, you can then run `ipython notebook --pylab inline` to start IPython Notebook from inside the correct working directory.

 ## Other IPython tips

 * Use Shift-Enter as a keyboard shortcut to run the current cell.
 Look under the Help menu -> Keyboard Shortcuts to see the other keyboard shortcuts.

+* In previous workshops we used `help()` to view help information in the Python interpreter.
+IPython Notebook makes this even simpler, you can just type the name of a Python function or module and end it with a `?`.
+Try it now, type `print?` into a cell and run it.

 * Using a nifty tool called NBViewer you can easily share  TODO TODO